 Deaths Spike During the Holiday Season

 Law enforcement officials report a spike in accident deaths from drunk driving in the period between Thanksgiving and New Years Day, when many people are out attending holiday parties.
 In 2014, 140 people lost their lives in Texas during that timeframe.
 Approximately 850 deaths occurred across the country during the holiday season last year.

 Law enforcement officers urge citizens to plan alternate transportation ahead of time if they will be drinking at a holiday party.
 MADD North Texas executive director Jason Derschied says that drunk driving crashes are 100 percent preventable.
 Unfortunately, they are still common regardless of education efforts.

 The highly trained Fort Worth auto accident lawyer at our firm knows the devastation that a drunk driving accident can cause.
-Stephens, Anderson & Cummings is devoted to pursing maximum compensation for injuries and wrongful deaths caused by impaired driving accidents.
+The personal injury lawyers at Stephens, Anderson & Cummings are devoted to pursing maximum compensation for injuries and wrongful deaths caused by impaired driving accidents.

 Call us at (877) 920-9009 to schedule a free consultation.